 Examinations: There are three types of examinations: Preliminary, Language, and Comprehensive.

 Preliminary: All students must take preliminary exams in two of the three following subjects: Real and Complex Analysis; Algebra; Geometry and Topology.
 These exams cover the material in the core first-year courses and are typically taken at the end of May following the first year.
-They may also be taken by advanced entering first year students at the start of the academic year and by second year students who have not already passed all their preliminary exams in mid-year.
+They may also be taken in the fall by advanced entering first year students or by second year students who have not already passed all their preliminary exams.
 Preliminary exams are graded as follows: Ph.D. pass, M.A. pass, or fail.
 Students are strongly encouraged to complete two preliminary examinations at the Ph.D. pass level by the start of their second year.
-The following two rules apply: (1) Students may re-take each preliminary exam once.
-(2) Students must pass two preliminary examinations at the Ph.D. pass level by the middle of their second year in order to continue in the program after their second year.
+The following two rules apply: (1) students may re-take each preliminary exam once; (2) students must pass two preliminary examinations at the Ph.D. pass level by the middle of their second year in order to continue in the program after their second year.
 Exceptions to these two rules require the approval of the Chair, who will consult the Assistant Chair for Graduate Programs and the student’s instructors before arriving at a decision.
 Exceptions will be granted when there is clear evidence of potential to complete a degree in a timely way or for special circumstances such as extended illness.
-A student with advanced preparation may choose to take one or more of the preliminary examinations immediately upon entering Boston College.
+A student with advanced preparation may choose to take one or more of the preliminary examinations upon entering Boston College.
 In such a case, the examination would not count as one of the student’s two attempts, and failure of the examination would have no negative consequences.
 Students who wish to take an examination upon entrance should notify the Assistant Chair for Graduate Programs in writing by mid-July that they intend to do so.